According to HBR, here are what Coaches report are the three most common reasons companies engage Coaches:

 The best Coaches are guides and teachers.
 Sometimes they lead, sometimes, they encourage, and sometimes they may make you uncomfortable with their questions or their observations.
 The best Coaches challenge you to think and choose with greater confidence and insight, and they help you learn to work through situations independently.
 They leave you wiser, more confident, and better prepared to succeed.

-We are happy to work with you to select the most appropriate, highly qualified Coach for each Coachee.
+We will work with you to select the most appropriate Coach.
 Our Coaches represent a diverse combination of work experience, education, professional certification, and life experience.
 They will be open and honest with you about what they bring, what they don’t, and how they work.
 Just like you, they want a match that will produce fantastic results.